Tullian Tchividjian: Willow Creek (Winter Springs)

 On September 2, 2015 it was announced that Tchvidjian was hired to a non-leadership, non-pastoral staff position, as Director of Ministry Development at Willow Creek Church (PCA) in Winter Springs, Florida.
 Tchvidjian was fired from the position at Willow Creek on March 16, 2016, following the disclosure of a second extramarital affair, one predating his earlier admitted affair, one that had also occurred during his previous position in pastoral leadership at Coral Ridge.

 The Sanctuary (Jupiter)

-In 2019, Tullian Tchividjian announced formation of The Sanctuary, an independent church, meeting in Jupiter, Florida.
+In 2019, Tullian Tchividjian announced the formation of The Sanctuary, an independent church, meeting in Jupiter, Florida.

 Other ministries led

-Tchividjian was among those who founded LIBERATE, a resource ministry that held an annual conference, and published music, books, a website, and a daily radio program on Moody Radio by the same name.
+Tchividjian was among those who founded LIBERATE, a resource ministry that held an annual conference, and published music, books and a radio program.
 LIBERATE was closed indefinitely after Tchividjian's resignation from Coral Ridge Presbyterian Church.
 A related organisation, Liberate Network, was initiated by Tchividjian after his hiring by Willow Creek Church in Winter Springs, Florida, but was disbanded within months of its launch, following his departure from that second church after the revelation of other affairs.